Collegiate Conservation Program

 Feedback from CCP Alumni

 “The CCP summer was genuinely a life changer for me.
 I learned so much about how zoos run on every level – from the directors to the graphic arts departments – about the rewards, challenges, and passion that go into working for a non-profit, about finding my place in a team of people in order to create a successful proposal, and I learned a lot about myself.” – Becca, 2013 Intern

 “Being involved with CCP gave me a good base of experience in numerous job fields.
 Because of the wide range of projects that we were involved in, such as conservation education, land management, and experience interacting with guests on zoo grounds, I feel that I have many possible avenues to pursue later in life that I already have experience in.” – Haley, 2015 Intern

 “CCP is a fantastic stepping stone for students interested in entering the field of conservation.
 It showed me all the possibilities the field has to offer and introduced me to a variety of new topics and conservation organizations that have ultimately shaped my interests and career path.
 Aside from being an excellent resume builder, it taught me how to work as part of team and be creative in my approach to environmental topics.” – Sam, 2013 Intern

-Zack David was a CCP intern during the summer of 2013.
-Take a look at his experience in the program and what he is up to now.
+Alyssa York was a CCP intern during the summer of 2013.
+Take a look at her experience in the program and what she is up to now.